Customer Churn: How to Calculate, Predict & Reduce It?

 Customers are the driving force that pushes your business forward.
 And it’s never a good thing when you lose your customer.

-But gaining and losing customers is a recurring process in business.
+However, gaining and losing customers is a recurring process in business.
 But that being said, it’s never wise to overlook the customers your business is losing.

-Retaining the existing customers is the greatest growth hack in today’s competitive market.
+Retaining existing customers is the greatest growth hack in today’s competitive market.
 Several studies have also shown that retaining a customer is several times cheaper than new customer acquisition.

 For a business to maintain steady growth and eventually succeed, it should work to stop losing their client and customers.
 And to do that, the business should focus on an important customer metric, i.e., customer churn.
+You might also want to learn more about:

 What is Customer Churn or Churn Rate?

 Customer churn (AKA customer attrition) refers to the percentage of customers lost by a business over a specific period.
 It gives an idea about the rate at which your valued customers stop using your products or services.
-Churn rate is also an indicator of how you are holding up with your customers.
+The churn rate is also an indicator of how you are holding up with your customers.

 In SaaS and subscription-based services, it’s easier to measure and visualize churn rates.
 By measuring the active users over a certain time, you can get a rough idea of customer churn as well as customer retention and satisfaction.